jugechengzi/FR/README.md

 # FR: Folded Rationalization with a Unified Encoder
 This repo contains Pytorch implementation of [Folded Rationalization with a Unified Encoder (FR, NeurIPS2022)](https://arxiv.org/abs/2209.08285).
 ## Star
 If the codes help you, please give us a **star**.
 It plays an important role in encouraging us to open the source codes.
+If you have any questions, please open an issue or send us an e-mail.
 Thank you!